How I Avoid Disappointing Important People

 I call things like this, “Apollo Steps:” The right things, in the right order, at the right times (no degree, MBA, or fancy title required).

 I have found using the Apollo Steps and Q&A Decision Factors can avoid disappointing people.
-Then we can more easily move our Productive & Human meter more into the green!
+Then we can more easily move our Productive & Humane meter more into the green!

 Get the 5 steps in The Right Way to Hold People Accountable HBR Tip here.